garrettadamsss/CS3560_01_5/README.md

 ![image](https://user-images.githubusercontent.com/85195875/143800799-37f30001-acfb-468a-8323-406449b7c795.png)

 This is the Login Page to enter the Grocery inventory system.
-The username and password are currently hardkeyed to username:stocker password:123.
-We are working on connecting to the database of login information.
+There are currently two users stored in the employee database, one is an employee and the other is a manager.
+If the credentials matches the username and password in the database, the login will be successful

 ![image](https://user-images.githubusercontent.com/85195875/141662699-18103799-0c8a-4e41-8f1a-6eaa9d2dac59.png)